Malaria Control activities are on ground since the formulation of Health Services provision

 insecticide resistance.
 Then as a strategy WHO initiated global malaria control

 program aiming to reducing the malaria burden to manageable levels.
 Pakistan

 program was also directed toward control approaches through the

 decentralization process and other funding difficulties during post this era

 did not allows successful transformation of the operations.

 Malaria personnel cadres were amalgamated and Malaria Control program was made a Provincial transferred subject, leveling an apical set up at the Federal level, for the purpose of policy formulation and maintaining coordination.
 Further the implementation responsibilities were transferred to respective district government in line with the devolution plans.
-In 1977 Malaria control activities were integrated with the Communicable Disease Control Selection the Provinces.
+In 1977 Malaria control activities were integrated with the Communicable Disease Control Selection the Province

 Owing the two major failures in the endemic countries control programs, in 1998, Roll Back Malaria (RBM) initiative was coordinated and started by WHO, UNICEF, UNDP and the World Bank.
 Pakistan being the signatory to the effect, started RBM implementation in the phased manner by earmarking 273 million from PSDP allocations for 5 years since FY 2001-02, supplemented by the provincial PC-1 allocations while 658 million have been approved for the next 5 years 2007-2012 to support provincial programs.